You can’t beat reading a book if you’re looking for a distraction or just spending more time at home.

-Francine Jay explains the first part of the book will foster a minimalist mindset.
+Francine Jay explains that the book’s first part will foster a minimalist mindset.
 The second section contains the STREAMLINE method—one of the ten most effective techniques to keep your home tidy.
-The third section invites you to use special measures to handle each room in the house.
-In the fourth part, you will see how the minimalist concept makes us more environmentally friendly so as to preserve the Earth for the next generation.
+The third section invites you to use extraordinary measures to handle each room in the house.
+In the fourth part, you will see how the minimalist concept makes us more environmentally friendly to preserve the Earth for the next generation.

 4. Yuk belajar nabung saham by Ryan Filbert Wijaya, S.Sn, ME

-Ryan Filbert explains that this is the basic and easiest of his more than 15 books that explain step by step if you want to start a journey in the world of capital markets with discipline, being able to survive, and make a profit (remember the order well).
-By saving shares, you can own a company, without insanity a huge cost to create it.
+Ryan Filbert explains that this is the primary and most straightforward of his more than 15 books that explain step by step if you want to start a journey in the world of capital markets with discipline, be able to survive, and make a profit (remember the order well).
+By saving shares, you can own a company without insanity a considerable cost to create it.
 So, happy Learning to Save Stocks!

 5. Hagakure by Yamamoto Tsunetomo

 Yamamoto Tsunetomo re-describes samurai philosophy after more than a century of Japanese peace.
 Much wisdom can be learned from this book.

 If you’re a fan of Japanese anime or culture, perhaps you’re familiar with samurai and the story.
 But this book will explain the history and wisdom of samurai that are little known to the western world.